kubisoftsk/exifutils/README.md

  because some files may be incorrectly tagged with the wrong time zone, its probably rate tough

 Onplus newest does not add location tag to video

+## Command Line Arguments Processing

+For each command line argument:
+    - If the argument is a path to a directory:
+        - Add all files from the directory, recursively
+    - Else:
+        - Add the file individually and continue